Model-Based Reinforcement Learning in Discrete-Action Non-Markovian Reward Decision Processes: Bucket-QR-Max: Pseudocode and Conditional PAC-MDP Bound

-We now state a PAC--MDP guarantee for \bqrmax\ in the continuous-state setting, under a standard bounded-discretisation assumption.
+We now give the full pseudocode for \bqrmax\ and state a PAC--MDP guarantee in the continuous-state setting, under a standard bounded-discretisation assumption.
 The proof proceeds by viewing \bqrmax\ as \qrmax\ on the abstract MDP induced by the buckets, and then controlling the approximation error due to discretisation.